-This is a Mediterranean in flames and lit by the flashing colored lights of parties—as in the opening scenes of The Great Beauty (La Grande Bellezza, 2013)—that celebrate with twitchings not the end of life, but the last throes of death.
-Summer is at an end and the only thing left is the cultural trash upon which we celebrate the iconicity of de-valued and de-moralized existences.
+This critique visualizes a Mediterranean both engulfed in flames and lit by the flashing colored lights of parties—as in the opening scenes of The Great Beauty (La Grande Bellezza, 2013)—that celebrate with the twitching of bodies in the engulfing flames and lights not the end of life, but the last throes of death.
+Summer is at an end, and the only thing left is the cultural trash upon which we celebrate the iconicity of de-valued and de-moralized existences.

-Remainders at the End of a Summer Bliss is one of the chapters of a forthcoming book entitled End of a Summer Bliss.
+Remainders at the End of a Summer Bliss is one of several chapters included in a forthcoming book entitled End of a Summer Bliss.